Ballroom Dancing = Partnership

 Salsa

-Salsa is perhaps the most popular dance on the planet today.
+Salsa is the most popular dance on the planet today.

-This could be the reason why each city has its own unique style.
-It isn’t a matter of which style is best since each style has its own special character.
+This could explain why each city has its own unique style.
+It isn’t a matter of which style is best since each has its unique character.

 Salsa Styles

-Most famous styles are traced back to the Caribbean, South and North American roots.
-For example, the most famous Salsa styles are Cali (Colombian), Casino (Cuban), Miami, Los Angeles and New York Salsa styles.
+The most famous styles can be traced back to Caribbean, South, and North American roots.
+For example, the most famous Salsa styles are Cali (Colombian), Casino (Cuban), Miami, Los Angeles, and New York Salsa styles.

 Salsa is a copycat dance.
 It mimics the movements and styles of many other dances.
-The origin of this dance goes back to the 1920′s and, over the years, has been influenced by many Hispanic dances such as Rumba, Mambo, Cha cha cha, Cumbia, Merengue, and many others.
+Its origins go back to the 1920s ′s and, over the years, has been influenced by many Hispanic dances, such as Rumba, Mambo, Cha Cha Cha, Cumbia, Merengue, and many others.

 Thanks to the simple, basic rhythmic pattern, which is a clear combination of “three” and “three” steps (one, two, three-hold, five, six, seven-hold), it gives even beginning salsa dancers an easy way into the Latin dance world.
 As they progress, rhythm, foot and arm technique and body motion become more sophisticated and complicated.
 Among dancers, the count of music may also vary.
 Some people choose to count: one, two, three, five six, seven; one, two, three, four, five, six; one, two, three-four, five, six, seven-eight; quick, quick, slow, quick, quick, slow; and many other variations.
 Please keep in mind that all previous counts described are actually the same rhythmical pattern.